chrlee20043/christinas-list/README.md

 ## Key Features

-1. Create posts to sell unwanted items
-2. Edit and delete user created posts
+- **Create Posts:** Easily list your unwanted items for sale.
+- **Edit and Delete:** Manage your posts with the ability to edit or delete as needed.
-3. Message sellers to inquire about items for sale
+- **Messaging System:** Communicate directly with sellers to inquire about items.
-4. View user created posts and sent messages on profile page
+- **Profile Page:** Access your user-created posts and view sent messages.

+## Getting Started

+1. Clone this repository: `git clone [https://github.com/your-username/your-repo.git](https://github.com/chrlee20043/christinas-list.git)`
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`
+4. Open your browser and navigate to `http://localhost:3000`

 ## Technologies